 Take Rodney Parham west off I430, south on Shackleford then take the second right on Merrill Dr. Turn left at the first stop sign onto Huron Ln.
 We are just past the curve opposite the Post Office.
 11400 Huron Lane, Little Rock

-Follow us on Facebook, Instagram and Twitter below
+Follow us on Facebook, Instagram and Twitter click on the links below

 Due to the concern over the spread of the COVID-19 virus, and for the safety of our patients and employees, our office will be converting from face to face visits to Telemedicine visits Wednesday , March 18, 2020.
 This decision comes at the suggestion from the CDC that we all start to practice social distancing.
 The purpose of schools, churches, amusement parks, offices, etc closing is to limit exposure to the virus that to date has no vaccine, no cure, and limited treatments for people.
 The risk of exposure outweighs the benefit of continuing to see our typical patients with diabetes and autoimmune disorders.